Measurement of lepton-jet correlation in deep-inelastic scattering with the H1 detector using machine learning for unfolding

 \sectionPRL{Summary and conclusions} Measurements of jet production in neutral current DIS events with $Q^{2}>150$ GeV$^{2}$ and $0.2<y<0.7$ have been presented.
 Jets are reconstructed in the laboratory frame with the $k_{\mathrm{T}}$ algorithm and distance parameter $R=1$.
 The following observables are measured: jet transverse momentum and pseudorapidity, as well as the TMD-sensitive observables $q_\text{T}^\text{jet}/Q$ (lepton-jet momentum imbalance) and $\Delta\phi$ (lepton-jet azimuthal angle correlation).

-This measurement establishes a benchmark for jet based TMD studies in DIS by providing the first measurement of lepton-jet imbalance at high $Q^{2}$, which was recently proposed~\cite{Liu:2018trl,Liu:2020dct} to constrain TMD PDFs and their evolution.
-The data agree in a wide kinematic range with calculations that use TMD PDFs extracted from low $Q^{2}$ SIDIS data and parton branching TMD PDFs extracted from other HERA data.
-These measurements bridge the kinematic gap between DIS measurements from fixed target experiments and Drell-Yan measurements at hadron colliders, and provide a test of TMD factorization, TMD evolution and TMD universality.
+This work provides the first measurement of lepton-jet imbalance at high $Q^{2}$, a variable recently proposed \cite{Liu:2018trl,Liu:2020dct} for probing TMD PDFs and their evolution.
+The data agree in a wide kinematic range with calculations that use TMD PDFs extracted from low $Q^{2}$ semi-inclusive DIS data and parton branching TMD PDFs extracted from other HERA data.
+The experimental uncertainty is comparable to the spread from predictions using different TMD sets, suggesting that when a full TMD uncertainty breakdown is available, the data will be able to constrain the models.

+These measurements bridge the kinematic gap between DIS measurements from fixed target experiments and Drell-Yan measurements at hadron colliders, and may provide a test of TMD factorization, TMD evolution and TMD universality.
 These measurements complement previous and ongoing studies of TMD physics in hadronic collisions~\cite{Boer:2003tx,Abelev:2007ii,Bomhof:2007su,Adamczyk:2017wld,Kang:2017btw,DAlesio:2017bvu} and provide a baseline for jet studies in DIS of polarized protons and nuclei at the future Electron Ion Collider~\cite{Accardi:2012qut,AbdulKhalek:2021gbh}.

-This measurement also represents a milestone in the use of ML techniques for experimental physics, as it provides the first example of ML-assisted unfolding, which is based on the recently proposed \textsc{OmniFold} method~\cite{Andreassen:2019cjw} and enables simultaneous and unbinned unfolding in high dimensions.
+This measurement also represents a milestone in the use of ML techniques for experimental physics, as it provides the first example of ML-assisted unfolding, which is based on the recently proposed \textsc{MultiFold} method~\cite{Andreassen:2019cjw} and enables simultaneous and unbinned unfolding in high dimensions.
 This opens up the possibility for high dimensional explorations of nucleon structure with H1 data and beyond.